inkarkat/vim-ingo-library/README.md

 with each plugin, this one core dependency fosters a lean Vim runtime and easier plugin updates.

+Separating common functions is explicitly recommended by Vim; see write-library-script.
+The autoload mechanism was created to make this really easy and efficient.
+Only those scripts that contain functions that are actually used are loaded, the rest is ignored; it just "wastes" the space on disk.
+(Not using autoload functions, and duplicating utility functions in the plugin script itself, now that would be truly bad.)

+Still, if you only use one or few of my plugins, yes, this might look wasteful.
+However, I have published an awful lot of plugins (most of which now use ingo-library), and intend to continue to do so.
+Considering that, the decision to extract the common functionality (which caused a lot of effort for me) benefits both users (no duplication, no incompatibilities, faster updates) and me (less overall effort in maintaining, more time for features).
+Please keep that in mind before complaining about this dependency.

+Furthermore, several other authors have been following the same approach:

 ### RELATED WORKS

 Other authors have published separate support libraries, too: